astropenguin/homebrew-radex/README.md

 | `radex-2` | `radex-lvg` | RADEX built with option 2 (expanding sphere) |
 | `radex-3` | `radex-slab` | RADEX built with option 3 (plane parallel slab) |

-As a major difference from the normal RADEX command, the path of the data directory (`radat`) is not set by default:
+As a major difference from the normal RADEX installation, the path of the data directory is not set by default:
-This allows you to specify the relative or full path of a data file (`.dat`).
+This allows you to specify the relative or full path of a data file (`*.dat`).
 Note that the tilde expansion (i.e. `~/`) cannot be used for the path specification.

 ## Customization